golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 ![picasso dachshund 1957](https://github.com/golanlevin/DrawingWithMachines/raw/main/assignments/2024/04_line/resources/picasso_dachshund.jpg)<br />
 Pablo Picasso, *Chien* (Dog), 1957.

-**(2-4 hours, 50%)** *The objective of this prompt is to exercise your conceptual, aesthetic, and computational skills in using code to govern a foundational graphical form: a single line.*
+**(2-4 hours, 50%)** *The objective of this prompt is to exercise your conceptual, aesthetic, and computational skills in using code to govern a foundational graphical form: a single line.
+The assignment is complexified by the additional requirement to control a pen's (`z`) pressure, and not just its `x,y` position.*

-Recall Paul Klee’s [*Pedagogical Sketchbook*](https://github.com/golanlevin/DrawingWithMachines/blob/main/readings/klee_pedagogical_sketchbook.pdf) (1925), in which he proposes that “a line is a dot that went for a walk”.
+**Recall** Paul Klee’s [*Pedagogical Sketchbook*](https://github.com/golanlevin/DrawingWithMachines/blob/main/readings/klee_pedagogical_sketchbook.pdf) (1925), in which he proposes that “a line is a dot that went for a walk”.

 [![Klee line walk, from Pedagogical Sketchbook](https://github.com/golanlevin/DrawingWithMachines/raw/main/assignments/2024/04_line/resources/klee_line_walk.jpg)](https://github.com/golanlevin/DrawingWithMachines/blob/main/readings/klee_pedagogical_sketchbook.pdf)